-DescriptionThe Healthy Lifestyle Champions (HLC) programme, funded through Sport England National Lottery funding, supports secondary schools across England with funding, training and resources to address the disparities in participation and access experienced by those in lowest income groups.
+DescriptionThe Healthy Lifestyle Champions (HLC) programme, funded through Sport England National Lottery funding, supports secondary schools in IMD 1-7 across England with funding, training and resources to address the disparities in participation and access experienced by those in lowest income groups.

 The programme aims to address the wealth of research that demonstrates that young people from families of low socio-economic status have less opportunities to take part in sporting activities, have less representation in out of hours PE and Sport and are consequently linked to having poorer health, wellbeing and future prospects.

 - 47% of boys in the lowest income group compared to 26% in the highest did less than 30 minutes of moderate activity each day.
 For girls, the figures were 49% and 35% respectively

 - People from lower social groups were 34% more likely than those from higher groups to feel that local sports facilities were too expensive or inaccessible for them to use.

 Recruitment and Peer Leader Identification The Lead practitioner will identify a target group of young people in school to benefit from the programme and then select 6-8 Healthy Lifestyle Champions (Year 7-9) to receive national training from YST.

 Training - YST will deliver a national training conferences for Healthy Lifestyle Champions and project leads to develop leadership skills of champions, whilst also sharing best practice and insight to ensure an informed and sustainable delivery of the intervention.